GiridharRNair/ProfStatsUTD/README.md

 [![Chrome Web Store](https://img.shields.io/badge/Featured_on-Chrome_Web_Store-cce7e8?style=for-the-badge)](https://chromewebstore.google.com/detail/profstats-ut-dallas/doilmgfedjlpepeaolcfpdmkehecdaff)

-ProfStats is a handy Chrome extension that puts professor ratings and grade distributions together in one place, making it easy for students to get important info during course registration.
+ProfStats is a handy Chrome extension with 100+ users, merging professor ratings and grade distributions at the University of Texas at Dallas for simplified access to course information for students.

 ## Built With